Achievable logoAchievable logo

 P(A∣B)=nBnAB.

-• Joint probabilities use the entire table.
+• Joint and marginal probabilities use the entire table (grand total as denominator).

-Example: Joint, marginal, and conditional probabilities A café records how customers pay (Cash, Card, or Mobile) across three days.
+A café records how customers pay (Cash, Card, or Mobile) across three days.

 Day Cash Card Mobile